You are here

 BOARD OF TRUSTEES and STAFF

-MARILYN SCHOLL, Board Vice President, Putney, Vermont.
+MARILYN SCHOLL, Board President, Putney, Vermont.
 A 2018 Co-op Hall of Fame inductee, Marilyn has managed CDS Consulting Coop (and its predecessor) since 2000.
 In addition, she has provided consulting services to numerous food co-ps since 1996 specializing in cooperative governance.
 She is former food coop General Manager at two coops (Wheatsville and Gordon Park) and worked for 9 years at the University of Wisconsin Center for Cooperatives where she helped organize CCMA.
 Marilyn has a Master's degree in adult education from the University of Wisconsin - Madison.

 ANDREW DANFORTH, Board Treasurer, Foxborough, MA.
 Andy is a financial consultant, specializing in social enterprise, cooperatives, alt energy and affordable housing.
 He has almost 40 years of diverse experience in real estate, lending, finance, M&A, and IT.
 He was founding Director of the Cooperative Development Institute’s NEROC Program, which assists manufactured housing cooperatives in the purchase and operation of their communities.
 He has over thirty years of diverse experience in real estate, finance, systems, non-profit governance, and social outreach.
 He is also co-founder and Managing Director of Circinus Group, which is a portfolio social lender and commercial conduit and provides financial and systemic consulting services to the international residential finance community.
 During his career, he has been an executive of two public companies, worked with 10 of the 20 largest US banks and Wall Street brokerages, served as a Liquidating Officer of the FDIC, and has assisted local lenders, government agencies, Indian tribes and regional non-profits.
 Internationally, he has worked on projects in Canada, Australia, the UK, and in several South Asian countries.
 Andy is a CPA and has been a board member since 2003.